yadavnikhilrao/Patient-Management-System-Or-Pranik-Medical-Services-PMS/README.md

 2. Access the application in your web browser at: `http://localhost:5000`

 ## Contributing
 We welcome contributions from the community to enhance the Patient Management System.
-If you'd like to contribute, please follow the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md) and submit your pull requests.
+If you'd like to contribute, please submit your pull requests.

 ## License
-This project is licensed under the [MIT License](LICENSE).
+This project is currently not licensed.
+All rights reserved.

 ## Feedback and Suggestions
 We value your feedback and suggestions to improve the Patient Management System.
-Please feel free to share your thoughts and ideas through our [Contact Us](link_to_contact_us_form) form.
+Please feel free to share your thoughts and ideas through our [Contact Us](https://pranikmedicalservices.pythonanywhere.com/contact) form.
 We appreciate your input in making this platform even better and more user-friendly.

-Check out the Patient Management System [here](link_to_project_url)!
+Check out the Patient Management System [here](https://pranikmedicalservices.pythonanywhere.com)!